MTV: Dude, This Sucks

-A pilot for a show called Dude, This Sucks was canceled after teens attending a taping at the Snow Summit Ski Resort in January 2001 were sprayed with liquidized fecal matter by a group known as "The Shower Rangers".
+A pilot for a show called Dude, This Sucks was cancelled after teens attending a taping at the Snow Summit Ski Resort in January 2001 were sprayed with liquidized fecal matter by a group known as "The Shower Rangers".
 The teens later sued, with MTV later apologizing and ordering the segment's removal.

 Super Bowl XXXVIII halftime show

 After Viacom's purchase of CBS, MTV was selected to produce the Super Bowl XXXV halftime show in 2001, airing on CBS and featuring Britney Spears, NSYNC, and Aerosmith.
 Due to its success, MTV was invited back to produce another halftime show in 2004; this sparked a nationwide debate and controversy that drastically changed Super Bowl halftime shows, MTV's programming, and radio censorship.

 When CBS aired Super Bowl XXXVIII in 2004, MTV was again chosen to produce the halftime show, with performances by such artists as Nelly, P. Diddy, Janet Jackson, and Justin Timberlake.
 The show became controversial, however, after Timberlake tore off part of Jackson's outfit while performing "Rock Your Body" with her, revealing her right breast.
 All involved parties apologized for the incident, and Timberlake referred to the incident as a "wardrobe malfunction".

-Michael Powell, former chairman of the Federal Communications Commission, ordered an investigation the day after broadcast.
+Michael Powell, then-chairman of the Federal Communications Commission (FCC), ordered an investigation the day after the broadcast.
 In the weeks following the halftime show, MTV censored much of its programming.
 Several music videos, including "This Love" and "I Miss You", were edited for sexual content.
 In September 2004, the FCC ruled that the halftime show was indecent and fined CBS $550,000.
 The FCC upheld it in 2006, but federal judges reversed the fine in 2008.